TU DELFT | TU EINDHOVEN | TU KAISERSLAUTERN

 Download:

-By clicking the 'Download' button, you acknowledge that you have read, understood and accepted to use the DRAMPower tool under the terms of license detailed above.
-The current version of the tool is v2.1 and was released on 31st May 2013.
-Feel free to forward your questions to Karthik Chandrasekar at k.chandrasekar@tudelft.nl.
+By clicking the 'Download' () button below, you acknowledge that you have read, understood and accepted to use DRAMPower under the terms of license detailed above.
+The current version of the tool is v4.0 and was released on 10th September 2014.
+Feel free to forward your questions to Benny Akesson at k.b.akesson@tue.nl.
+For intermediate releases or if you want to contribute to the tool, please check out DRAMPower on github.
+DRAMPower v4.0 is also available as a part of the gem5 simulator system.

 Documentation: